WhiteHouse/heartbleed/README.md

         admin/user/heartbleed          (Drupal 6)
         admin/config/people/heartbleed (Drupal 7)

-      Password reset date: All users created before the reset date will be required to change their password once after the reset date.
+      **Password reset date**: All users created before the reset date will be required to change their password once after the reset date.
 (If you change the date after the module is enabled, password resets that happened before the new date won't count.
 Users will have to reset their passwords again.)

-      Heartbleed message: Customize the message displayed to your users about why they are being required to reset their passwords.
+      **Heartbleed message**: Customize the message displayed to your users about why they are being required to reset their passwords.